 You can’t do curbside check-in, so prepare yourself to go inside to your airline counter.
 When checking in, tell the ticketing agent calmly you have a firearm to declare.
 It helps if you don’t yell something like, “I’VE GOT A GUN!!!”
 Unless you live in one of the Republik states, the agent won’t even bat an eye.
 They deal with this all the time.
 The agent will tell you what to do and when.

 Some airports call TSA straight to the counter.
 Others have an airline agent escort you to a TSA checkpoint with your luggage.
 Just do what they say, and you’ll be fine.
-At some point, if you ask can I fly with a gun, they will have you fill out an orange declaration card and place it in your gun case.
+You will typically be asked to complete a firearm declaration card, though procedures vary by airport and airline.

 8. Hang Out And Chill For A Bit.